Nathan Cleary: 2025

 Cleary played in all three games of the 2025 State of Origin series which New South Wales were widely tipped to win against Queensland.
-New South Wales would lose the series 2-1 with many criticising Cleary for his inability to take control of the team and for the fact the player had lost four deciding games against Queensland.
+New South Wales would lose the series 1–2 with many criticising Cleary for his inability to take control of the team and for the fact the player had lost three deciding games against Queensland.

 Cleary played a total of 22 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
-Cleary played in Penrith's narrow preliminary final loss against Brisbane.
+Cleary played in Penrith's preliminary final loss against the Brisbane Broncos.

+2026

+In round 7 of the 2026 NRL season, Cleary kicked the winning field goal in golden point extra-time as Penrith defeated the Dolphins 23–22.

+In May, Cleary was selected by New South Wales for game one in the 2026 State of Origin series.

+He played all three games as the blues won 2–1.
+Cleary was awarded with the Wally Lewis Medal for the Player of the Series.
+In week 3 of the 2026 finals series during the Panthers 14-22 loss against the Newcastle Knights, Cleary suffered a compound fracture of his lower leg from a hip drop tackle from Knights player Phoenix Crossland.